 As the top of the line, the Super Aramith PRO set distinguishes itself by

-its beautiful design and numbers and the maximized in-depth vitrification of its surface resulting in exceptional longevity.
+its beautiful design and numbers and the maximized in-depth vitrification of its

 More importantly, it is a fully matched professional set, where precise calibration of each ball